 As part of our goal to make Poetry Out Loud an enriching experience for students and teachers alike, the OAC developed a self-assesment rubric—to be administered before and after participating in the program—to help us, participating teachers and future Poetry Out Loud participants in determining the learning skills developed through this experience.

 School winners will be invited to participate in a workshop for student champions scheduled for February 22, 2014 to prepare for the state contest.

 TEACHER TRAINING WORKSHOP:

-Teachers will be invited to participate in a training workshop for school contests to be held in the Fall of 2012.
+Teachers will be invited to participate in a training workshop for school contests to be held in the fall of 2013.